CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Introduction

 Sections with general theory take turns with example sections (the latter clearly marked as such).
 The example sections either illustrate applications of the positive results, or provide counter examples for what can go wrong.
 In particular, the ``multi-examples'' in the Example Sections \ref{EXBexSEC} and \ref{EXN02SEC}, which may be considered a sort of culmination point of these notes, unite both aspects.
 The examples (or, in Section \ref{EXN02SEC}, classes of such) for dilations obtained by applying the the constructive parts of our results, exhibit almost all sorts of bad behaviour that we could not exclude before by theorems.

-\lf In Section \ref{monoSEC}, we put out the general concept of dilation of CP-semigroups.
+\lf \bf{Overview.~} In Section \ref{monoSEC}, we put out the general concept of dilation of CP-semigroups.
 As compared with the situation in the beginning of this introduction, captured in Diagram \eqref{1stdil}, the dilating endomorphism semigroup acts on a general unital \nbd{C^*}algebra $\cA$ and the indexing monoid $\R_+$ is replaced by a general monoid $\bS$.
 Quickly, we turn to dilations (so-called \it{weak} dilations) where $\cB$ sits as a corner $p\cA p$ in $\cA$ for some projection $p\in\cA$, so that $i$ is just the natural injection and $\ep$ is the compression map $p\bullet p$.
 In quantum dynamics, where \it{dilation} is thought of as a model for understanding the irreversible evolution (=Markov semigroup=unital CP-semigroup) of a \it{small} system $\cB$ as a projection $\ep$ from a reversible evolution of a \it{big} system $\cA$ into which the small one $\cB$ is immersed, one would rather expect unital embeddings.
-However, it is an \it{empiric fact} that all known unital dilations do ``contain'' a weak dilation sitting inside, and frequently (for instance, if the Markov semigroups is \it{spatial}; see Skeide \cite{Ske16}) weak dilations may be promoted to unital dilations: Weak dilations are the building blocks of more general dilations; in these notes we restrict, like in large parts of the literature, our attention exclusively to weak dilations.
+However, it is an \it{empiric fact} (for instance, if the Markov semigroup is \it{spatial}; see Skeide \cite[Chapters 10+13]{Ske16}; see also Remark \ref{dilhistrem}) that all known unital dilations do ``contain'' a weak dilation sitting inside and that frequently weak dilations may be promoted to unital dilations: Weak dilations are the building blocks of more general dilations; in these notes we restrict, like in large parts of the literature, our attention exclusively to weak dilations.